{user_name}

 Integration of OpenStreetMap

 Our website uses OpenStreetMap, provided by the OpenStreetMap Foundation (65 Leazes Park Road, Newcastle upon Tyne, NE1 4PF, United Kingdom).
-When the map is loaded, only map data (tile images, scripts) are retrieved from the OpenStreetMap server; personal data are only collected if you agree to share your device's location.
+When the map is loaded, only map data (tile images, scripts) are retrieved from the OpenStreetMap server; personal data are only collected if you agree to share your device’s location.
 The legal basis is Art.
-6(1)(f) GDPR (legitimate interest in the map display).
+6(1)(f) GDPR (legitimate interest in map display).
 OpenStreetMap does not set tracking cookies, so no consent is required.
 The servers are located in Europe; no transfer of data to third countries takes place.
-Further information: https://osmfoundation.org/wiki/Privacy_Policy.
+More information: https://osmfoundation.org/wiki/Privacy_Policy.
 Data subject rights: access, rectification, deletion, restriction of processing, data portability, objection.

 Integration of tawk.to chat